Kirsten Harris-Talley

-Kirsten Harris-Talley (born 1979) is an American politician serving as a member of the Washington House of Representatives from the 37th legislative district.
-She assumed office on January 11, 2021.
+Kirsten Harris-Talley (born 1979) is an American politician who served as a member of the Washington House of Representatives from the 37th legislative district.

 Early life and education

-Harris-Talley was born in Chilhowee, Missouri and moved to Warrensburg, Missouri after her parents divorced.
-She earned an associate degree in fine and studio arts from the School of the Art Institute of Chicago and a Bachelor of Arts degree in social sciences, law, and economics from the University of Washington.
+Harris-Talley was born in Chilhowee, Missouri and later moved to Warrensburg, Missouri after her parents divorced.
+She earned an associate degree in fine and studio arts from the School of the Art Institute of Chicago and a Bachelor of Arts degree in social sciences, law, and economics from the University of Washington in Seattle.